wokebison/chinese_learner/README.md

 # The People's Bao

 ## Motivation
-> Create free alternative to the chairman's bao
+> Create Open Source free alternative to the chairman's bao

 > Practice project for u/wokebison u/thewooniverse